jacques/docs.npmjs.com/README.md

 ## The Build Process

 The build is run automatically after every `npm install` and before `npm start`.
-Here's an overview of what it does.
+Here's an overview of what it does:

-1. Copies [npm documentation](https://github.com/npm/npm/tree/master/doc) from `./node_modules/npm/doc` to `./content`
+1. Copies [npm documentation](https://github.com/npm/npm/tree/master/doc) from `./node_modules/npm/doc` to `./content`.
 1. Walks the [content directory](/content) collecting markdown files.
 1. Reads the contents of each markdown file.
-1. Parses [HTML Frontmatter](#html-frontmatter) from the markdown files
+1. Parses [HTML Frontmatter](#html-frontmatter) from the markdown files.
-1. Converts markdown to HTML
+1. Converts markdown to HTML.
 1. Writes [content.json](/content.json) with HTML content of each file included.

 The copied and generated files are [ignored](/.gitignore) for two reasons:

 1. Keeps the git history uncluttered.
-1. Prevents humans from accidentally editing auto-generated files
+1. Prevents humans from accidentally editing auto-generated files.

 ## Webservice